AlibabaCloudDocs/ecs/intl.en-US/API Reference/Instances/RunInstances.md

 Default value: false.

 When the `HostName` or `InstanceName` value is set based on the specified sorting format and `name_suffix` is not specified, the hostnames or instance names are in the `name_prefix[begin_number,bits]` format, and the `UniqueSuffix` parameter does not take effect.
-The names are sorted in the specified sequence.
+The names are sorted in the specified sequence. |

-For more information, see [Specify sequential instance names or hostnames](~~196048~~). |
 |Password|String|No|EcsV587!|The password of the instance.
 The password must be 8 to 30 characters in length, and must contain at least three of the following character types: uppercase letters, lowercase letters, digits, and special characters.
 Special characters include

 ```